m-bruse/github-pages-with-jekyll/_posts/2021-11-26-my-first-blog-post.md

+---
+title:"WONDERFUL BLOG POST"
+date:2021-NOV-26
+---
-This is out to create a new file.
+This is how to create a new file.